pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/bosh-errands.en.md

 1. Utilize the BOSH CLI to check the possible errands we could run on this deployment.

-  - `bosh -e my-bosh -d zookeeper errands`
+  - `bosh -e vbox -d zookeeper errands`

   - You should see something similar to the following: